Kagami Mochi – Welcome the Japanese New Year with Traditional Rice Cakes

-Mochi is a glutinous rice cake that can be enjoyed in many varieties in Japan.
-Some are sweet and soft, some come in hard shape meant for cooking.
+Mochi are glutinous rice cakes that can be enjoyed in many varieties in Japan.
+Some are sweet and soft, while some come in hard rectangles meant for cooking.

-The kagami mochi tradition stems from the Muromachi period of Japan (the years between 1336–1573 in Japan's history), and is used to welcome the New Year.
-It is said that this particular mochi contains the “toshikami” — a new year’s spirit that will visit you to bring good luck into the new year.
-Japanese people will usually have more mochis in their homes, and place these at very visible places around their homes for decoration.
-Placing them in different rooms is said to bring more luck, as each room will call for more kamis.
+The kagami mochi tradition stems from the Muromachi period of Japan (the years between 1336 and 1573 in Japan's history), and is used to welcome the New Year.
+It is said that this particular mochi contains the “toshikami” — a New Year’s spirit that will visit you to bring good luck into the new year.
+Japanese people will usually have more mochi in their homes, and place these at prominent places around their homes for decoration.
+Placing them in different rooms is said to bring more luck, as each room will call for more kami deities.

-When displayed, the mochi is usually placed on a “sanbo” — a stand for displaying the mochi, but it's also okay to just use a tray for it.
+When displayed, the mochi is traditionally placed on a sanbo — a stand for displaying the mochi — but it's also okay to just use a tray for it.

-Kagami mochis are widely available from November until January, coming in different sizes and prices.
-If you want to get one for yourself, a smaller one will suffice, but if you plan to have a bigger celebration when it’s time for the kagami biraki, a bigger decorative mochi will perhaps be a better option.
-You might want to get several, if you want to keep within shinto traditions and maximizing your luck for the New Year.
+Kagami mochi are widely available from November until January, coming in different sizes and prices.
+If you want to get one for just yourself, a smaller one will suffice, but if you plan to have a bigger celebration when it’s time for the kagami biraki, a bigger decorative mochi will perhaps be a better option.
+You might want to get several, if you want to keep within Shinto traditions and maximize your luck for the New Year.

-100-yen shops like Daiso (as well as convenience stores) carry the smaller mass produced varieties for ¥108.
-These come without the decorations, but are the cheapest on the market.
+100-yen shops like Daiso (as well as convenience stores) carry the smaller mass-produced varieties for 108 yen.
+These come without the decorations, but are the cheapest.